Updates

 • Be on the current Cadet National Rolling Point Standings (NRPS) at the regular fee entry deadline

-• Have placed in the top 8 in the 2023-24 season’s Division IA National Championships (held at the 2024 Summer Nationals in Columbus)
+• Placed in the top 8 in the 2024-25 season’s Division IA National Championships (held at the 2025 Summer Nationals in Milwaukee)

-• Have placed in the top 4 in the 2023-24 season’s Division II National Championships (held at the 2024 Summer Nationals in Columbus)
+• Placed in the top 4 in the 2024-25 season’s Division II National Championships (held at the 2025 Summer Nationals in Milwaukee)

 • For epee only: the top 3 (on Modern Pentathlon Point Standings) USA Fencing Modern Pentathlon fencers will be eligible to compete in the Division I epee events without qualifying by any other means.
 USA Modern Pentathlon fencers MUST be USA Fencing members.